-Material Frauds Imprisonment Fine Not involving public interest 6 months but which may extend to 10 years and amount involved in the fraud, which may extend to three times the amount involved.
-Involving public interest 3 years but which may extend to 10 years and amount involved in the fraud, which may extend to three times the amount involved.
-Other Frauds Not involving public interest upto five years or Upto Rs.50 Lakhs or both
+Material Frauds not involving public interest Imprisonment for a term which shall not be less than 6 months but which may extend to 10 years and fine which shall not be less than the amount involved the fraud, but which may extend to three times the amount involved in the frauds.
+Material Frauds involving public interest Imprisonment for a term which shall not be less than 3 years but which may extend to 10 years and fine which shall not be less than the amount involved the fraud, but which may extend to three times the amount involved in the frauds.
+Other Frauds not involving public interest Imprisonment for a term which may extend to five years or fine which may extend to 50 lakh rupees or both.

-^{}Note: Material Frauds means the fraud involving an amount of at least 10 lakh rupees or 1% of the turnover the company, whichever is lower.
+Note: Material Frauds means the fraud involving an amount of at least 10 lakh rupees or 1% of the turnover the company, whichever is lower.